 Jeff Hall is an accomplished advocate who has tried a broad range of cases to juries and judges throughout the country.
-His jury trial experience includes the successful representation of defendants in plaintiff-friendly venues in New Jersey, Miami, Chicago, Philadelphia, West Virginia, and Texas.
-He has successfully defended clients in bench trials of government contract claims brought by the Department of Justice.
-He has extensive trial experience in class actions and other mass tort trials, including successful defenses of environmental class action jury trials and mass product liability jury trials.
-He also has substantial experience as an appellate advocate.
+Jeff has successfully defended clients in jury trials in plaintiff-friendly venues (including New Jersey, Miami, Chicago, Philadelphia, and West Virginia) and in bench trials against the Department of Justice in government-contract and False Claims Act cases.
+He has tried numerous complex cases, including environmental class actions and mass product-liability cases, to jury verdicts.
+Jeff also has substantial experience in federal and state appellate courts.

-Jeff was recently featured in the Law360 interview series on “Trial Pros."
-Earlier in Jeff's career, the American Lawyer named him to its national list of 45 Under 45: The Rising Stars of the Private Bar.
-The National Law Journal has recognized two of his jury verdicts as verdicts of the year.
+Jeff has been recognized by numerous legal publications, including BTI which recently named him a 2020 “Client Service All Star,” Benchmark Litigation which has recognized him as a “Litigation Star,” and The National Law Journal which has recognized two of his jury verdicts as “Verdicts Of The Year.”
 Jeff has taught trial advocacy at The University of Chicago Law School.
 He joined Bartlit Beck at the firm's founding in 1993, after four years of litigation experience at Kirkland & Ellis and a clerkship for the Honorable James L. Ryan, United States Court of Appeals for the Sixth Circuit.
-Previously, Jeff was a CPA with Price Waterhouse.
+Prior to practicing law, Jeff was a CPA with PwC.

 Cases Tried or Otherwise Taken to Judgment

 Appeal of Pratt & Whitney (Armed Services Board of Contract Appeal)

 Represented Pratt in three-week bench trial of Department of Defense's $210 million claim that Pratt breached government contracts and violated Cost Accounting Standards in accounting for jet-engine parts made by Pratt's risk- and revenue-sharing partners.
 The trial court rejected the DoD’s primary claim and otherwise ruled substantially in Pratt’s favor.

 Massachusetts Mutual Life Ins.
 Co.
 Residential Mortgage-Backed Securities Litigation (D. Mass.)